How-To Use DynamoDB For Logging

 Read Usage Patterns

 Logging is an interesting situation because of how unique the usage patterns are.
 For example, if you have a User database, your application needs to be able to read and write to that database very frequently.
 And even users who haven't used your application in a long time expect a fast experience.
-Logging in different.
+Logging is different.
 Although writes need to be extremely fast and stable, reads are typically only done by engineers at the company and not end-users.
 Additionally, as time goes on, older logs become less and less relevant and valuable.

 For this reason, it isn't normally recommended to keep raw logs in your system long-term.
 Being able to take those logs that have been written and analyze them, or move them to cold storage is critical.

 For example, let's try to answer the question, how many error logs were there on a given day?
 Well, how could we do that with the logs we wrote above?
-We'd likely have to add an index on the level property with a sort key of ts.
-We then run a query command to get all items where level=ERROR & where the ts property is between the values we want for that given day.
-Count all of those items up, and you have your answer.
+We'd likely have to add an index on the level

 However, at a certain point, that process becomes highly inefficient.
 Why should we have to query every log item when we just want to know the count for a particular day?
-You could write a Lambda function that runs on a cron schedule, query's your log database, and generates that count, just like before, but then saves the result to a different table.
+You could write a Lambda function that runs on a cron schedule, queries your log database, and generates that count, just like before, but then saves the result to a different table.
 For example:

-Then, from there, you can easily query that other table for that given id, and you get the count for that day.
+, and you get the count for that day.
 You save bandwidth, time, and cost using this method.
 You get the exact data you are looking for, all by building services that take your raw log messages and generate the data you actually care about.

 This is why it is critical to think about your usage patterns when using DynamoDB for logging.
 It can be a highly efficient way to handle logging; however, it does take some thought about how you are going to transform your raw logs into usable data that you care about.